avdgaag/arjanvandergaag.nl/_posts/2009-06-04-hello-world.markdown

 layout: post
 title: Hello, world!
 category: meta
+keywords: blog, blogging, website, meta, cms, writing
+description: In which I announce the launch of my new website.
 ---

 I have decided to start blogging again.
 You are currently reading my new blog; my old blog is now gone ([not really][4]).
 It was time for a fresh start.